-NKS, a South Asian Women's Health Project in Edinburgh has been aware of these discrepancies for some time.
-At the end of 2011 the Manager of NKS, Naina Minhas and some of the Directors talked to researchers in Edinburgh and put together a research team headed up by Stephen Platt, Professor of Health Policy Research at Edinburgh University.
-This led to the formulation of a proposal for preliminary research to investigate the specific experiences of users of the NKS project.
+At the end of 2011 some of the Directors and the Manager of NKS, Naina Minhas talked to researchers in Edinburgh and put together a research team headed up by Stephen Platt, Professor of Health Policy Research at the University of Edinburgh.
+This led to a proposal for preliminary research to investigate the specific experiences of users of the NKS project.
 The findings are intended to be of value not only to NKS and contribute to a better understanding of the health and well-being of the South Asian community in Scotland, but also to explore the development of culturally sensitive indicators of health inequality and social exclusion which will be relevant to other ethnic minority communities.

-Funding was sought from NHS Lothian and City of Edinburgh Council for this preliminary research.
-NHS Lothian provided £4000.
+Funding was sought from NHS Lothian who provided £4000.
 Funding was solely for the extra NKS staff hours involved and was used to provide interview training for NKS workers; to conduct a face to face survey of current project users over a one week period; to conduct in-depth interviews with a sub-sample; translation and recording costs and data entry.
 NKS covered some extra costs from their reserves and the study team provided all their time without charge.

-The fieldwork was carried out by those delivering services at NKS and members of the study team (Appendix 1).
-Dr Martin, Professor Platt and Lyn Jones had an advisory role throughout and also contributed to the development of training, the research methodology, topic guides, data analysis and this report.
+The fieldwork was carried out by those delivering services at NKS and members of the study team (Appendix 1).Dr Martin, Professor Platt and Lyn Jones had an advisory role throughout and also contributed to the development of training, the research methodology, topic guides, data analysis and this report.